If you need to access an instance in your application's environment, you can log in via SSH.

 | . + * . . . |

 | o . |

 - The command prompt should ask you where to save the key, the default path is fine if you have no other keys.
 If generating additional keys then ensure this filename is different from existing keys.

 - Entering a passphrase is more secure.
 You can use an ssh-agent so that you won’t have to type your passphrase every time you connect.

 - The rest of the output will automatically be generated.

 Upon completion of the key generation command, two files have been generated in the location you specified to save the key.
 Assuming you accepted the default file to save the key to, then the location is in a

 .ssh directory in your home directory, and you should see the following files in

 id_rsa.pub file is the public key file that you’ll upload to Engine Yard Cloud.

-Add your public key to Engine Yard Cloud.
+After your SSH key pair has been generated, you will need to add your public key to Engine Yard Cloud.